 Thomas More’s campus is primarily residential, with 95 percent of the students on campus.
 There are two residence halls, Kopka Hall for women and Stillman House for men.

 Students are not allowed into the residences of the opposite sex.
 Chastity is encouraged by teaching the Theology of the Body, chastity talks, and peer monitoring.
 There is a curfew, and students may not leave campus without permission.
 Alcohol is never permitted except on special occasions monitored by the College.

 One student commented that by living on campus, students get to know each other very well.
 “It’s almost like a family.
 You know 80 people very well.
 We go to class together, we pray together, and meals are communal.”

 There are local dinner events in which students sometimes dine with faculty and their families.
 Typically there is a dinner address by a visiting guest or Fellow of the College, a musical performance by one of the student choirs, spontaneous recitations, or plays.

 Crime in Merrimack is very low and as such, it has been recognized as one of the safest small towns in the United States.
 Students have access to three regional hospitals, each about 10 minutes away.

 There is time for informal relaxation, and the Student Social Council meets every week to help direct social functions.
 Social events include excursions to outdoor locales and to cities such as nearby Nashua and Manchester, as well as Boston.
 Winters provide opportunities for skiing.
 There are many hiking options in the mountainous state, and the College’s proximity to the sea encourages sailing or whale watching.

-TMC’s Catholic guilds enable students to gain skills and experience from master craftsmen in areas such as woodworking, sacred art, music, theater, homesteading, and baking.
+TMC’s Catholic guilds enable students to gain skills and experience from master craftsmen in areas such as sacred art, music, theater and homesteading.
 These guilds take their spirit from the associations of men and women who advanced their trades and responded to the needs of their local communities in the Medieval Age.
-The artist-in-residence David Clayton teaches students to “write” (i.e. paint) sacred icons and composer-in- residence Paul Jernberg teaches the principles and practice of sacred music.
+Artist-in-residence David Clayton teaches students to “write” (i.e. paint) sacred icons and composer-in- residence Paul Jernberg teaches the principles and practice of sacred music.